jcacerec/websocket-python-test/README.md

 ```$ python3 server.py```

-You can test that the server is working by running the clinet example:
+You can test that the server is working by running the client example:

 ```$ python3 client.py```